 If you suspect that your pooch is overweight, the very first thing you should do is to make an appointment with your veterinarian.
 Carrying extra weight can be a sign of an underlying health issue, and can also be a contributing factor to many health issues in dogs.

-Your vet will weigh your pup, and perform a thorough physical examination to determine your dog's overall health.
-Your vet will then be able to let you know if your pet is overweight based on their build and breed standards.
+Your vet will likely weigh your pup, and perform a thorough physical examination to determine your dog's overall health.
+Your vet will then be able to let you know if your pet is overweight based on their build, age and typical breed standards.

 If you aren't sure whether a trip to the veterinarian is called for there are some tricks you may want to try to help you get a better understanding of your dog's weight category.